-Excellent Books About Search & Rescue - Skills, studies and theories
+An Excellent Book About Search & Rescue: Skills, Studies and Theories

 This book is a bit pricey, yes (although lower priced used books are often available on Amazon), but for good reason.
 It's put out by NASAR, the National Association for Search & Rescue, and is the only resource that covers Search and Rescue Technician (SARTECH) III & II test requirements -- a test that's optional on many teams in the U.S., but many members do strive to earn this credential.